SeaSisters was founded on the belief that the ocean is for everybody, and that surfing can serve as a powerful tool of

 Through our Swim & Surf Program we create a safe space for Sri Lankan girls and women to enjoy the ocean, and influence mindsets around gender norms.

-Our weekly lessons are free of charge for local girls and women of all ages, and are made possible by our volunteer team of female swim and surf instructors.
+Our lessons are free of charge for local girls and women of all ages, and are made possible by our volunteer team of female swim and surf instructors.

 Using swimming and surfing as tools for empowerment, we focus on building confidence, showing new possibilities, and equipping local women with the skills needed for jobs in the thriving surf tourism industry.
 Our lessons also serve as a platform to educate on environmental challenges and inspire change.